ncds42/scraper-WoWGamePedia/README.md

-# scraperBase
+# scraper-WowGamePedia
-This is just a scraper base for quick cloning to build custom web scrapers
+This scraper will pull various images and information from WoW-GamePedia to help me build my classic forum